-Basal insulin is indicated for patients who have glucose toxicity and persistently elevated A1C despite using two or more oral agents or for those who have not achieved glucose goals one year into treatment.^{3,4} ADA/EASD recommends initiating a weightbased approach for basal insulin therapy based on initial A1C levels > 7% or > 8%.4 Instructing and encouraging patients to titrate their own insulin dose based on fasting glucose readings provides greater and faster glucose control.^{1,2}
+Basal insulin is indicated for patients who have glucose toxicity and persistently elevated hemoglobin A1c (HbA1c) despite using 2 or more oral agents, or for those who have not achieved glucose goals one year into treatment.^{3,4} ADA/ EASD recommends initiating a weight-based approach for basal insulin therapy based on initial HbA1c levels >7% or >8%.4 Instructing and encouraging patients to titrate their own insulin dose based on fasting glucose readings provides greater and faster glucose control.^{1,2}

 Despite these attempts, some patients will not reach their glucose goals with basal insulin.
-When intensifying treatment beyond basal insulin therapy, patient preference, cost-effectiveness, safety, tolerability, glycemic efficacy, risk for hypoglycemia, effects on cardiovascular risk factors, and other nonglycemic effects should be considered in the shared decision-making process.
-There are
+When intensifying treatment beyond basal insulin therapy, patient preference, cost-effectiveness, safety, tolerability, glycemic efficacy, risk of hypoglycemia, effects on cardiovascular risk factors, and other non-glycemic effects should be considered in the shared decision-making process.
+There are 3 main strategies for intensifying treatment: